mcdebarros/CPSC_219_W2024_G3/README.md

 - Iterative solving for transcendental systems
 - Option to store data in another file

+## Notes

+- VM commands may be necessary to identify the path to JavaFX runtime components or required modules

 ## Authors

 This program was collectively written by Gage, Gabe, Mo, and Kellen